hucker/pathlib2/README.md

 ## Rationale

 By encapsulating multi-extension globbing in the `pathlib2.Path2` API, this package provides a single, efficient directory scan and a concise, readable interface.
 This approach is more natural for users who are already working with modern path objects, and keeps the implementation footprint small and focused.
 It also aligns with patterns found in Unix shells and other scripting environments.

 ## Specification (Prototype)

 This package provides `pathlib2.Path2` with support for multi-extension patterns:

-p = PDirPath('.')

 ```python
 from pathlib2.pathlib2 import Path2